MicrosoftDocs/Viva/Viva/solutions/complex-organization-insights.md

 ## Conglomerates

 A conglomerate is a corporation made up of several independent subsidiaries.
-The subsidiaries are tenants that have separate Azure AD and will collaborate together and remain separate (For example, The Walt Disney Company, Honeywell).
+The subsidiaries are tenants that have separate Azure AD and will collaborate together and remain separate.

 The concept of conglomerates is as follows.